hunterkepley/Ice/README.md

 * Golang

-Install golang for your distro
+Install golang for your distro, [Go's Website](golang.org) is a great place to look at

 * [PixelGL](https://godoc.org/github.com/faiface/pixel/pixelgl) backend uses OpenGL to render graphics.
 Because of that, OpenGL development libraries are needed for compilation.
 The dependencies